Cardlink-SA/cardlink-payment-gateway-magento2x/README.md

 ## Changelog

+- **1.0.0**
+  - Initial release
+- **1.0.1**
+  - Only send order confirmation email to customer when the order has been successfully paid for.
+  - Auto cancel order after 30 minutes in pending payment state.
-- **1.0.5**
+- **1.0.2**
-  - Fixed guest checkout bug.
+  - Fixed a bug that failed checkout with PayPal Standard.

-- **1.0.4**
-  - Minor bug fixes.
+  - Changed auto cancel order period to 60 minutes.
 - **1.0.3**
   - Order creation only happens after successful payment.
   - Fixed bug with credit memo creation.
   - Fixed bug with reorder in admin.
+- **1.0.4**
+  - Minor bug fixes.

-- **1.0.2**
+- **1.0.5**
-  - Fixed a bug that failed checkout with PayPal Standard.
+  - Fixed guest checkout bug.
-  - Changed auto cancel order period to 60 minutes.

-- **1.0.1**
-  - Only send order confirmation email to customer when the order has been successfully paid for.
-  - Auto cancel order after 30 minutes in pending payment state.

-- **1.0.0**
-  - Initial release
+- **1.1.0**
+  - Added support for IRIS payments.

 ## Description